Former Republican Senator Says He Would Rather See A Democrat Win In 2020

 — Jack Holmes (@jackholmes0) March 29, 2019

 “We would certainly like it to be a Republican.
-And this notion — this narrative that’s been built up that Donald Trump is the only one that can cobble together the Electoral College and win is just a fallacy,” Flake, who retired from the Senate in January, concluded.
+And this notion — this narrative that’s been built up that Donald Trump is the only one that can cobble together the Electoral College and win is just a fallacy,” said Flake, who retired from the Senate in January.

-During his tenure Flake became known as one of the few Republicans willing to stand up to Donald Trump.
+During his tenure, Flake became known as one of the few Republicans willing to stand up to Donald Trump.
 He has continued to vocally oppose the president, urging other GOP members to challenge the commander-in-chief.
 But Flake’s opposition to Trump was always largely rhetorical.

 As previously reported by The Inquisitr, although claiming to be an opponent of Donald Trump, Flake voted in line with his position 86 percent of the time, according to analyses of his voting record.
 He has, however, repeatedly criticized Trump’s lack of “decency.”
 The president returned the favor, publicly boasting about “retiring” Flake.